Skip to main content

 Haus der Kulturen der Welt © visitberlin, Foto: Wolfgang Scholvien

-Tickets for boat trips
+Tickets for Sunset boat tours

 Historic Harbour in Berlin